makimo/django-template/{{ cookiecutter.project_slug }}/README.md

 in `dist.py` settings

 #### Sentry
-First you should create new Sentry project.
+First you should create new Sentry project (https://sentry.io/)[https://sentry.io/].
 If you've done it already you have to find `DSN` URL for the project.
 To do that you have to open project setting and in `SDK Setup` tab, click at `Client Keys (DSN)` and copy the DSN to environment variable called `SENTRY_DSN`.

 ##### Django
 If you want to enable Sentry logging for Django app you should uncomment